Grant Manager, International Arctic Research Center

 Please attach a resume, cover letter, and the names and contact information (email address and phone number) for three (3) professional references with your application.

 The review process for applications will begin Immediately.
-To ensure full consideration for this position, please apply on or before October 23, 2022 by 11:55pm.
-This recruitment will remain open until filled.
+To ensure full consideration for this position, please apply on or before December 18, 2022 by 11:55pm.
+This recruitment will remain open until successfully filled.

 To be eligible for this position, applicants must be legally authorized to work in the United States without restriction.
 Applicants who now or may in the future require visa sponsorship to work in the United States are not eligible.